adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - PARAMETER `options`: an object that contains additional options; key `checkSavedHash` is a boolean (default value is `false`), and if it's set to `true`, `config.saveToRemote()` will pass previous config's hash (saved by `ConfigGen.fromRemote(remote)` and `config.saveToRemote(remote, { checkSavedHash: true })` earlier)

-- OUTPUT: a Promise that resolves to `true` in case of success
+- OUTPUT: a Promise that resolves to `true` in case of success, otherwise `false`

 - ERRORS: this is the list of possible error messages that can be thrown by this function:

+  - `"INVALID-INPUT"`: one or more parameters you provided to this function are not valid

+  - `"CANNOT-SAVE-TO-JSON"`: it's not been possible to use function `config.saveToJson()` to generate JSON output (before sending it to remote container)

   - `"CANNOT-CONNECT"`: remote container is not running, `Remote API` is not running, or parameters you gave (i.e. URL, port, certificate) are not correct

   - `"REMOTE-API:INVALID-TOKEN"`: token of `remote` is not the same token used in remote container

-  - `"REMOTE-API:SET-CONFIG:CANNOT-WRITE"`: remote container is not able to write file `remote-api.config.json` for unknown reasons

   - `"REMOTE-API:SET-CONFIG:INVALID-HASH"`: in case configuration has changed